Commissioning Hard Edge glass art explained

 Here’s a selection of fused Hard Edge glass production videos so you get the idea.

-We also use recycled packaging materials wherever possible.
+Expect recycled packaging materials wherever possible.

-Each finished Hard Edge glass art work comes with a signed Certificate of Authenticity so you know it’s a handmade original by Linda.
-There’ll never be another piece the same as yours.
+Each finished Hard Edge glass art work comes with a signed Certificate of Authenticity confirming it’s an original by Linda.

 How you display your piece will depend on its size, shape, palette